d-language-server/dls/README.md

 ### Which branch should be targeted by pull requests ?

-Is it work on a new feature ?
+- Is it work on a new feature ?
 Then the `master` branch should be targeted.
-Is it a fix ?
+- Is it a fix ?
 Then the latest `release/v<MAJOR>.<MINOR>.x` branch should be targeted.

+### Testing

+To run automated tests, run `dub test --main-file=tests/main.d`.

 ## Other links